istanbuljs/nyc/README.md

 Negated paths can restore paths that have been already been excluded in the `exclude` array.
 Multiple `exclude` globs can be specified on the command line, each must follow a `--exclude`, `-x` switch.

-The default `exclude` list is defined in the [test-exclude module](https://github.com/istanbuljs/istanbuljs/blob/master/packages/test-exclude/default-exclude.js).
+The default `exclude` list is defined in the [@istanbuljs/schema module](https://github.com/istanbuljs/schema/blob/master/default-exclude.js).
 Specifying your own exclude property completely replaces these defaults.

 For example, the following config will collect coverage for every file in the `src` directory regardless of whether it is `require()`'d in a test.